In Kinaki, there are four core types of data collection methods.

 Note: To create a Manual Results Input form, visit the MEL Design page and select that as a “type”.

 Each type of collection method has a unique setup and strategy.
 Consider the goals of your collection activity and select the best choice.
+The table below can provide some guidance in this regard:

 Based on your selection, Kinaki will only show the relevant functions for that data collection method.